 They focus on using cutting-edge technologies that are really up-to-date

-The tools and technologies used by them are very modern, and they work with latest products.
-Also, they know agile and scrum and they care about code quality.
-In Neoteric, for instance, our fully automated Continuous Integration and Deployment (which ensure the stability of the system) include Quality Assurance every step of the way.
+As the history of software development services in Poland is relatively new, the majority of software development companies there don’t have a strong IT legacy (like some longer-experienced countries, e.g. France or the UK).
+They use the latest tools and technologies, they work with modern practices, and they care about code quality.
+In Neoteric, for instance, our fully automated Continuous Integration and Deployment (which ensure the stability of the system) includes Quality Assurance at every step of the the development process.
 Our average code coverage is 80% (compared to the standard 15-20%).

 Working with them is easy as there is practically no cultural gap